 If the clerk or a judge approves the form, you will not have to pay.

 The Affidavit of Indigency Guide and File program helps you fill out the form by asking you questions.
 After you answer all the questions, the program will generate a completed form that you can then file with the court.

 Federal courts do not use this form because they have different rules.

 The court will not pay for your lawyer.
-See Find Legal Aid to get free or low-cost legal aid.
+Visit the Massachusetts Legal Resource Finder to search for free or low-cost legal aid.